0xSn4k3000/0xSn4k3000.github.io/_posts/2023-11-24-Seccomp-filtering-for-syscalls-01.md

 }
 ```

 So let's explain the code first.
 The `seccomp_init` function is used to initialize the context and prepare it for use.
-It takes a parameter `def_action` that sets the default action when a blocked syscall been called.
-In this example it's `SECCOMP_RET_KILL` so clearly it's will kill the program.
+It takes a parameter `def_action` that sets the default action when a syscall been called.
+In this example it's `SECCOMP_RET_ALLOW` so clearly it's will ALLOW any syscall in case there is no rule for it.

 After that a `seccomp_rule_add` is called , its used to add rules for our context before actually load it.
 First you give it the filter context.
 Then the action , in our case i set it to `SCMP_ACT_ERRNO(EBADF)` it's will return an error and the error is EBADF -> `Bad system call`.